tee-lab/PyDaddy/docs/source/usage.rst

 .. note::

     Ideally, the one-line functionality should be used only for a quick preliminary analysis.
 In particular, the results of the function fitting may not be optimal and may contain spurious terms.
-For best results, use PyDaddy within a notebook or script to fine-tune the estimation procedure (see the `advanced function fitting tutorial <tutorials>`).
+For best results, use PyDaddy within a notebook or script to fine-tune the estimation procedure (see the :ref:`advanced function fitting tutorial <tutorials>`).

 Python Interface
 ----------------